-Come for the music and experience the view at the top of the Chesapeake Bay, plus charming shops, restaurants, and museums all within walking distance.
+Come enjoy LIVE MUSIC and experience the view at the top of the Chesapeake Bay, plus charming shops, restaurants, and museums all within walking distance.

 What to Expect

-- Unparalleled jazz and blues experience in a small-town setting Friday through Sunday
+- Unparalleled jazz and blues experience in a small-town setting on Friday and Saturday

 - Multiple stages featuring jazz and blues artists from around the world

 - Free and ticketed concerts, art and history

 - All venues will adhere to local COVID regulations and procedures.
 Click for the COVID Plan.